maelle/simplymaelle/content/post/2020-11-06-single-source-publishing-r.md

 command = "hugo -d public --environment 'website' && hugo -d public2 --environment 'pdf' && pagedjs-cli public2/all/index.html -o public/book.pdf"
 ```

-The dependency on pagedjs-cli is indicated with packages.json.
+The dependency on pagedjs-cli is indicated with package.json (the DESCRIPTION of Node projects).

 Now if the content lived in R Markdown files, we would need to use a service like GitHub Actions to knit things.